ansys/pyhps/doc/source/examples/index.rst

      - Create an HPS project that solves a two-bar truss problem with Python.
    * - :ref:`example_python_uv`
      - Run arbitrary Python scripts on HPS using uv.
+   * - :ref:`example_python_pyansys_cantilever`
+     - Run PyAnsys scripts on HPS.
+This example parametrizes a cantilever and submits a number of design points.

 A link to download the required resources is available on each example page.
 If desired, you can download the required resources for all examples using the following link.